Knowledge Hub

 What are the tax implications of a share purchase agreement?

-Despite tax affairs being disclosed by the seller in the disclosure letter and the buyer having inspected the company’s records, sometimes unforeseen tax liabilities can arise.
+Even if the seller does their best to disclose the business’s tax liabilities before signature, sometimes unforeseen tax liabilities can arise.
 For this reason, SPAs usually contain tax warranties and a tax covenant (or tax indemnity) that covers the buyer should such expenses come to light.

 A tax covenant aims to cover the buyer completely for the whole amount of the tax payable.
 If the tax liability arose because of pre-completion activities, the seller will pay.
 If it arose because of post-completion business, then this will be the buyer’s responsibility.